zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation01.md

 ## Test zone names

 The test zone for each test scenario in this document is a subdomain delegated from the base name (`delegation01.xa`) and that subdomain having the same name as the scenario.
-The names of those zones are given in section "[Zone setup for test scenarios]" below.
+The names of those zones are given in section "[Test zone setup]" below.

 ## All message tags